-- ✓ grown sales by \$388 million

-- ✓ grown operating income by \$39 million

-- generated \$627 million in cash from operating activities

-- ✓ paid \$99 million in dividends to our shareholders - purchased \$212 million of our shares - delivered long-term value to our shareholders with a share price increase of 32%

-Five-year sales and operating income growth are calculated as the sales / operating income for fiscal year 2019 less the sales / operating income for fiscal year 2014.
+- grown sales by \$388 million\ - ✓ grown operating income by \$39 million\ - generated \$627 million in cash from operating activities - ✓ paid \$99 million in dividends to our shareholders - purchased \$212 million of our shares - ✓ delivered long-term value to our shareholders with a share price increase of 32% - \ Five-year sales and operating income growth are calculated as the sales / operating income for fiscal year 2019 less the sales / operating income for fiscal year 2019.

-Fiscal Year 2019 Financial, Strategic and Operational Performance goal of providing long-term value to our shareholders.
+Fiscal Year 2019 Financial, Strategic and Operational Performance

+While fulfilling our corporate mission of turning houses into homes, in fiscal year 2019, we delivered on our fundamental goal of providing long-term value to our shareholders.
 Financial Strategic and Operational For fiscal year 2019, we: During fiscal year 2019, we: Increased consolidated sales by 10% from the prior year to \$1.75 billion Delivered strong profitability performance with a 7.4% consolidated operating margin Generated \$151 million in cash from operating activities Returned a total of \$46 million to shareholders through share repurchases and an increased dividend Further strengthened our well-established manufacturing platform through various investments made in our plants and the opening of our new Innovation Center Delivered excellent Retail performance Acquired the Arizona-based La-Z-Boy Furniture Galleries® stores, the highest performing operation in the La-Z-Boy store network More significantly solidified our position in the e-commerce space with our acquisition of Joybird, a premier direct-to-consumer retailer and manufacturer of upholstered furniture